flame-engine/flame/doc/audio.md

 # Audio

-To play a audio is really simple!
+To play audio is really simple!

 First you have to add [flame_audio](https://github.com/flame-engine/flame_audio) to your dependency list in your `pubspec.yaml` file: